Here's something most Tulsa pool builders will never put in writing.

 | Outdoor Kitchen or Snack Bar | $8,000 to $30,000+ | Depends on complexity and appliances |

-Now add up the categories that apply to your project.
-What you'll find is that a gunite pool with standard decking, coping, equipment, and a pool fence lands firmly in the $70,000 to $90,000 range for a typical Tulsa yard.
-That's before any water features, outdoor kitchen, or premium finishes.
+Add up the categories that apply to your project.
+A gunite pool with standard decking, coping, equipment, and a fence lands in the $70,000 to $90,000 range for a typical Tulsa yard.
+That is before water features, outdoor kitchen, or premium finishes.

-And here's the line item most homeowners underestimate: decking.
-A standard concrete deck for a medium-sized pool runs $6,000 to $18,000, depending on square footage and finish.
-It's also the first thing every guest sees and the surface your family walks on every single day.
-It deserves more than the leftover budget after everything else is decided.
-See a full breakdown of Tulsa pool decking options and costs here.
+The line item most homeowners underestimate is decking.
+A standard concrete deck for a medium pool costs $6,000 to $18,000.
+It is the first thing every guest sees.
+It is the surface your family walks on every day.
+It deserves more than the leftover budget.

 That is not a bad thing.
 That is just the real number.
 And the homeowners who know the real number going into this process are the ones who end up happy with their pool, not surprised and resentful of their builder.